Keyboard shortcuts

 Sources: extensions/muxio-wasm-rpc-client/Cargo.toml:11-22

-The WASM client is designed for single-threaded WASM environments:
+The WASM client is designed for single-threaded WASM environments but uses thread-safe primitives for API consistency with native code:

-The three-stage read_bytes() pipeline ensures the dispatcher lock is held only during brief serialization/deserialization operations, not during handler execution.
+The three-stage read_bytes() pipeline ensures the dispatcher lock is held only during:

 Comparison with Tokio Client